anthonyhfm/Alva/README.md

 5. Playback Ableton Lights just like with a actual Launchpad

 ### MacOS:
 1. Set up a new Virtual Midi Loopback in the Audio Setup App.
-[Here is Instructions for that](https://www.skratchdot.com/2016/01/creating-virtual-midi-ports-on-osx/)
+[Here are Instructions for that](https://www.skratchdot.com/2016/01/creating-virtual-midi-ports-on-osx/)
 2. In Ableton: Turn off the input for the virtual midi port
 3. In Alva: Go to the View tab and select the Midi Port you want to use.
 If you cant find it *restart Alva*
 4. Playback Ableton Lights just like with a actual Launchpad